5 from 1 vote

 • Peach Filling: In a large mixing bowl, combine peaches, 1/2 cup sugar, and juice from one lemon.
 Pour over crust.

 • Crumb Topping: In a large mixing bowl, combine 1/2 cup sugar, 1 1/2 cups flour, 1/8 teaspoon salt, and zest from 1/2 lemon.
-Cut in butter with a pastry blender or two knifes until mixture is crumbly.
+Cut in the 1/2 cup of cold butter with a pastry blender or two knifes until mixture is crumbly.
 Sprinkle over peaches.

 • Bake bars for 45 minutes or until golden brown.